STM32-base/STM32-base.github.io/guides/setup.md

   └─ share
 ```

-## Step 3: Clone any of the template repositories
+## Step 3: Clone the template repositories

-The fourth step is to clone a template repository.
-A template can be used as starting point for a project based on the STM32-base project.
-Currently, the following templates are available:
+Clone (one of) the template repositories.
+A template can be used as starting point for a project based on STM32-base.
+The following templates are currently available:

  * [STM32-base-F0-template](https://github.com/STM32-base/STM32-base-F0-template)
  * [STM32-base-F1-template](https://github.com/STM32-base/STM32-base-F1-template)